TL;DR

 mount

-command in a terminal. - Gain insights into disk usage and file system information of mounted disks by running the
+command in a Terminal. - Gain insights into disk usage and file system information of mounted disks by running the

 df -h

-- Obtain a comprehensive hierarchical view of block devices, including mounted disks and mount points, by executing the
+command in a Terminal. - Obtain a comprehensive hierarchical view of block devices, including mounted disks and mount points, by executing the

 lsblk

-How to List Mounted Disks on Linux
+How to List Mounted Drives Linux

 1. mount Command